pro-alir/AI-Practical-Homework/README.md

 # AI-Practical-Homework

-Welcome to the repository for practical homework assignments of the Artificial Intelligence course offered at Sharif University of Technology in Fall 2023, instructed by Professor Dr. Rohban.
+Welcome to the repository for practical assignments of the Artificial Intelligence course offered at Sharif University of Technology in Fall 2023, instructed by Professor Dr. Rohban.

 ## Homework Assignments Overview